 Drama in the Primary Curriculum

-The focus is on the use of drama strategies to create interactive learning opportunities across the revised primary curriculum, including literacy, history and science.
-Approaches used include still images, role-play, hot-seating, ten-second objects, thought-tracking and more.
+The focus is on the use of drama strategies to create interactive learning opportunities across the primary curriculum, including literacy, history and science.
+Approaches used include freeze frames, role-play, hot-seating, ten-second objects, thought-tracking and more.
 An opportunity can be given for staff to discuss and try out approaches linked to their current or upcoming topics and themes.

 Drama for Improving Literacy